bookofproofs/bookofproofs.github.io/_sources/history/18th-century/adrain.md

 title: Adrain, Robert
 born: 1775
 died: 1843
-keywords: Robert Adrain, mathematician, Adrain's Rule, Adrain's Constant, Adrain's Correction, Adrain Logarithms, Discrete Interpolation Formula, analytical theory of curves
+keywords: robert adrain,adrain
-description: Robert Adrain was an Irish mathematician who made significant contributions to America, such as the Adrain's Rule, Constant, and Correction.
-He developed analytical theories and conducted research on combinations and curves.
+description: Robert Adrain was an Irishman who was one of the first mathematicians to work in America.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---